ivario123/StockFish_Chess_bot/README.md

 Disclaimer:

 Do not under anny circumstances use this code for cheating.
-The only reason you should use this code is for academic research.
+The only reason you should use this code is for testing chess.com bots.